Yummy Plants: a vegan lifestyle website and community. We can help you start a vegan diet!

 - VegNews Magazine has a fantastic Vegan Passover article with the history of the holiday and tips for creating a vegan Seder.

 Chef Chloe Coscarelli, has created a vegan version of this Passover staple.
 Try her special recipe for Vegan Matzo Brei!

-- Chocolate Toffee Matzo Bark: This is guaranteed to be a hit for children and adults, especially those who just love chocolate covered matzo.
+- Pistachio and Cranberry Studded Matzo Brittle: This is guaranteed to be a hit for children and adults!

 - Apple Compote: We have this vegan recipe on our site but have made some changes to create a Passover version.